PartnerCollective/anatomy-of-a-dev-environment/readme.md

 You can find out more about [ThemeKit here](https://shopify.github.io/themekit/) For this example you will need this installed and running on your CLI.

+To find out more about the node package you can find out more information here [ThemeKit NPM](https://www.npmjs.com/package/@shopify/themekit)

 `NOTETOSELF: Possibly use the node module it is more portable and easy to install. `